-Federal agency securities totaling \$300,100, classified in Level 2 of the fair value hierarchy, are valued using matrix pricing techniques maintained by various pricing vendors.
+For the year ended June 30, 2019, federal agency securities totaling \$300,100, classified in Level 2 of the fair value hierarchy, are valued using matrix pricing techniques maintained by various pricing vendors.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Fair value is defined as the quoted market value on the last trading day of the period.
 These prices are obtained from various pricing sources by our custodian bank.